Nine out of ten princesses agree...

 Since the upholstery of my sofa had piping along the solid back and because I opted not to cover each seat cushion individually, I wanted to add piping to the back and seat of my slipcover to make it look more finished.
 I measured all the areas where I wanted piping and added them up to figure out how much piping to make.

-If you want to incorporate piping (you certainly don't need to) you can purchase it pre-made or make your own.
+If you want to incorporate piping (you certainly don't need to) you can purchase it pre-made or

 At this point I went ahead and pinned it all together inside-out along the lines of the sofa, starting with the arms.
 I used A-LOT of pins- basically used them as basting stitches since I wasn't using a pattern.
 I pleated the fabric anyplace where the upholstery was pleated.
 For this sofa that was the corners of the arms (any piece with any kind of rolled-arm where there is not a flat facing piece will need some pleats at the arm) and the top corners of the seat-back.